How does a felon get voting rights restored?

 Visit the website for the Florida Commission on Offender Review to obtain rules, procedures, and forms.
 The site also includes information on how to apply for restoration of rights, search for rights grants, and contact staff at the commission.

-About the Restoration of Civil Rights (RCR) Process and the Passage of Amendment Four
+Restoration of Civil Rights Process and Voting

-Amendment Four - Voting Rights Restoration Frequently Asked Questions
+Constitutional Amendment 4 - Felon Voting Rights

 I received a letter from the Lee County Supervisor of Election about possible removal from the voter registration rolls.